Line of industrial computer systems and communication networks

 Trend 1: More than Moore

 In 1965, Gordon Moore observed that circuit density on a chip doubles every two years.
-Today, as chips near the atomic scale, further miniaturization is reaching its physical limits.
+Today, as chip feature sizes near the atomic limit, further miniaturization is reaching its physical limits.
 But material science is redefining advanced packaging.
 Next-generation glass core substrates offer a breakthrough in chip performance – delivering up to 40% more speed and unlocking new possibilities for the future of semiconductor devices.

 Learn more